Engine Oil Color Guidelines

 - Fresh oil can have different shades of amber for as long as they are also clear and bright.

-- Expect darkening to occur around 4,000 kms of use especially Diesel engine oil.
+- Expect darkening to occur around 4,000 kms of use.

 - Darkened oil that still flows freely is ok.

-- Thick dark grainy oil or foamy milky oil are not ok and should be changes immediately, and should be checks to a nearest service shop.
+- Thick dark grainy oil or foamy milky oil are not ok and should be changed immediately.